Medical clinic

 MeScreen testing in Florida gives high-performing adults a clear way to measure what is happening with cellular energy and metabolic efficiency, using data that goes deeper than symptoms.
 Many professionals keep steady routines for training, nutrition, and sleep.
 With time, some start noticing that stamina feels less reliable, recovery takes longer, and focus fades earlier in the day.

-At AgeRejuvenation, we use MeScreen as an advanced diagnostic to translate those patterns into measurable signals tied to mitochondrial performance.
+At AgeRejuvenation, we use MeScreen mitochondrial efficiency testing as an advanced diagnostic to translate those patterns into measurable signals tied to mitochondrial performance.
 The goal is straightforward: establish a baseline, interpret it in clinical context, and build a plan that can be followed consistently, then tracked with objective checkpoints.

-MeScreen is a first-of-its-kind mitochondrial efficiency test that evaluates both the structure and function of mitochondria.
+MeScreen is a mitochondrial efficiency test that evaluates both the structure and function of mitochondria.
 These tiny powerhouses sit inside your cells and influence energy production, metabolism, and cellular signaling.
-When mitochondrial performance alters, the effects can show up in areas people notice first: stamina, mental clarity, and how fast the body rebounds after stress.
+When mitochondrial performance shifts, the effects often show up in areas people notice first: stamina, mental clarity, and how fast the body rebounds after stress.

 A key reason this matters is that many standard health markers describe what is happening in the bloodstream.
-MeScreen adds a different layer by looking at how efficiently cells create and store energy and how that system behaves under stress.
+MeScreen adds a different layer by looking at how efficiently cells create and store energy and how that system behaves under load.
+Mitochondrial function tests, in general, are designed to measure how efficiently living cells produce energy and consume oxygen, which gives a more direct view than symptoms alone.

 Key Metrics MeScreen Evaluates